GrimReaper3223/GuessingNumberGame/README.md

 ***Project Status***

 The game is still going through some improvements.
-This version will be **Beta**, as the menu interface file is very overloaded.
+This version will be **ALPHA**.
-With that in mind, I'm going to split some options into other class files so that the overall app performs slightly better at runtime.

-I'm releasing this version here for backup purposes, as the next improvements I make to the game will be complex and abrupt, and I don't know how well the game will adapt to the changes.
-So I leave here this functional version for possible future clones.
+Many improvements have been made in this new version.
+The next versions will include new features and better gameplay.

+In the future, the game will gain a TUI (Text-User Interface), as I am thinking about how to learn how to manipulate elements in closed packages (applications)

 If the implementations (not only these, but also the future ones) work out, I will constantly update the project here so that it always has a better and functional version.

-I'll keep your version in **2.0_BETA** for now...

 <hr>